 The bodies of people with hepatitis are constantly working to fight off an infection that is taking over organs and related systems.
 The excess energy required to wage this war can lead to extreme fatigue.
 Research findings primarily associate this symptom with the viral hepatitis C. A person experiencing lasting fatigue that is not alleviated by sleep should see a doctor, as there are many possible causes of this issue.

 People living with hepatitis can begin to have difficulty with memory and general cognition.
 Some scientific theories suggest this symptom develops due to the infection's effect on the central nervous system.
-One theory posits that the virus can infect cells capable of crossing the blood-brain barrier, thereby migrating the infection
+One theory posits that the virus can infect cells capable of crossing the blood-brain barrier, thereby migrating the infection [and]to the brain.

 Research connects low appetite with many conditions, including the five types of hepatitis.
 Sometimes people who develop hepatitis C lose interest in eating.
 Usually, this change takes several weeks from the initial infection to develop or become evident.
 Lack of hunger leads to reduced food consumption, which can cause and exacerbate many other symptoms.